andrewt3000/MachineLearning/transformer.md

 - Heads are concatenated and combined into a single output.

 This lets the model analyze many patterns in parallel.

-## 🏛️ Encoder and Decoder
-The original Transformer has two parts:
-### Encoder
-- Uses self-attention
-- Produces contextualized representations
-- Used for understanding
-- BERT = encoder-only

-### Decoder
-- Uses masked self-attention (can’t see future tokens)
-- Attends to encoder output
-- Used for text generation
-- GPT / ChatGPT = decoder-only

 ## 🎯 Training Tricks
 Label Smoothing